Northern Isles: Shetland

-The oldest version of the modern name Shetland is Hetlandensis recorded in 1190 becoming Hetland in 1431 after various intermediate transformations.
+The oldest mention of a name related to "Shetland" is a derived Latin adjective, Hetlandensis, recorded in 1190 becoming Hetland in 1431 after various intermediate transformations.
 This then became Hjaltland in the 16th century.
 As Shetland's Norn was gradually replaced by Scots Hjaltland became Ȝetland.
 When use of the letter yogh was discontinued, it was often replaced by the similar-looking letter z, hence Zetland, the mispronounced form used to describe the pre-1975 county council.
 However the earlier name is Innse Chat – the island of the cats (or the cat tribe) as referred to in early Irish literature and it is just possible that this forms part of the Norse name.
 The Cat tribe also occupied parts of the northern Scottish mainland – hence the name of Caithness via the Norse Katanes ("headland of the cat"), and the Gaelic name for Sutherland, Cataibh, meaning "among the Cats".

 The location of "Thule", first mentioned by Pytheas of Massilia when he visited Britain sometime between 322 and 285 BC is not known for certain.
 When Tacitus mentioned it in AD 98 it is clear he was referring to Shetland.